Save Money on Your Trip: Weighted Shortest Path

 Dynamic Programming Approach

-Let's set aside the K
+Let's ignore the K

 to dst